openbmc/docs/tof/membership-and-voting.md

 |   Apr 1st    |   Oct 1st    | TOF member terms conclude / begin.                                                                         |

-This document shall be maintained with a list of current members and their term end (sorted by term conclusion followed by alphabetically by preferred name):
+This document shall be maintained with a list of current members and their term end (sorted by term conclusion followed by alphabetically by preferred name).

+### Current Members

 | Name             | Term Conclusion |
 | :--------------- | :-------------: |